Principal Park: Renovations

 In 1995, the ballpark added a new look with a remodeled clubhouse and 12 skyboxes in left field.
 The $2 million clubhouse expansion featured new locker room facilities for both the Cubs and visiting clubs.
 The locker room complex also included new offices for managers and coaches, laundry and storage facilities, an expanded training room, an indoor batting cage, a new weight room and a family lounge.

 Many new features were added prior to the 2000 season.
 A skybox was added to the first base side, 88 new Home Plate Club seats were constructed behind home plate and a $100,000 sound system was installed.
 The Cub Club also was extensively remodeled and the park became a smoke-free facility.

 After the completion of the 2002 season, a new playing surface was installed at Principal Park.
 The three-month-long project cost just under $1 million, and features the same grass as Wrigley Field.
 It is often cited as one of the best playing fields in the minor leagues.

 Over the winter between the 2005 and 2006 seasons, Principal Park underwent another extensive renovation at a cost of $6.8 million.
 New seats were installed throughout the ballpark, a new scoreboard and video board were installed, and a fountain in right field was completed in time for the 2007 season.
 A bleacher seating area in front of the scoreboard and a large kids' play area was installed on the first base concourse.

 A new video board was added to right field in 2015, while a ribbon board and LED lighting was added in 2017.

+Prior to the 2026 season, the bullpens were moved out of foul territory so that players chasing foul balls would not accidentally trip over the mounds, benches, or other obstructions, which resulted in the removal of 734 seats from sections along each foul line.
+A new video board was also installed (replacing the old one which was damaged after a power surge in November 2025) and the stadium's audiovisual system was upgraded.